 The three of us fed the animals as quickly as possible and were all very friendly.
 Surprisingly, the water buffalo just shoved their tongues to the side and allowed us to toss the food pellets in their mouths.
 They were very tame and loved getting petted.
 Besides the slobbers hanging from their mouths, they were perfect.

 Need a place to stay before or after your trip?
 Forty minutes away is the new LEGOLAND Pirate Island Hotel, an excellent offering for the entire family and 130 steps away from the theme park entrance.

 The oldest water buffalo didn’t bother coming up; I think it may be on her last leg, but our guide often takes treats down to her.
 It didn’t take long for the water buffalo to be our favorite animals of the whole safari.

 So Many Awesome Animals

 Safari Wilderness has many exotic animals.
-I was glad to know that they reproduce naturally, which means they are acclimated and like where they live.
+I was glad to hear they reproduce naturally, which means they are acclimated and like where they live.
 You can see how well cared for the animals are.
-The Grant’s zebra was beautiful and majestic, plus had a few babies running around.
+The Grant’s zebra was beautiful and majestic, plus it had a few babies running around.
 They were so fun to watch!